NicholasTMS/TT6L_G4_Requirements_Project/SRS.md

 4.10 - Reschedule Appointment Sequence Diagram</p></figcaption>
 </figure>

 **Figure 4.10** shows a sequence diagram for the Student rescheduling an appointment via the Campus Wellness Portal.
-The Student accesses the
-\"My Appointments\" page, triggering session validation by the Authentication Service.
-After successful validation, the Student selects
-\"Reschedule Appointment.\" The portal requests the current appointment details from the Medical Center Service, which retrieves them from the MedicalDB and returns the data.
+The Student accesses the \"My Appointments\" page, triggering session validation by theAuthentication Service.
+After successful validation, the Student selects \"Reschedule Appointment.\" The portal requests the current appointment details from the Medical Center Service, which retrieves them from the MedicalDB and returns the data.
 The portal then displays the reschedule form, and the Student submits a new date and time.
 If slots are available, the Medical Center Service updates the appointment in the MedicalDB, confirms the update to the portal, and the Notification Service sends a confirmation email.
 The portal then displays a confirmation message to the Student.
 If no slots are available, the Medical Center Service notifies the portal, which informs the Student that the selected slot is unavailable and requests a new selection.
 This diagram details the sequence of interactions and system decisions in the rescheduling process.

 ##### Activity Diagram